-Incredibly this feeling carries through into the beautiful hotel resorts as well as in the small and simple family hotels.
-At a time where huge hotel projects are being built in some of the best locations worldwide, French Polynesia is proud to have been able to maintain a range of high quality family friendly hotels.
+Incredibly this feeling carries through into the luxury resorts as well as in the small and simple family hotels.
+At a time where huge hotel projects are being built in some of the best locations worldwide, French Polynesia is proud to have been able to maintain its exclusivity with a limited number of hotels and a range of high quality B&Bs.

-• Tahiti and Her Islands offer a warm climate but free from very high temperatures (max.
+• Tahiti Islands offer a warm climate but free from very high temperatures (max.
 90°F)

 • Most of the land has remained free from dangerous animals (no snakes, few spiders and even few mosquitoes outside of high summer months December to February)

-• Modern transports allows for fast and comfortable access to various outlying islands
+• Modern transports allows for fast and comfortable access to various outer islands

-• Her French status allows for a high level of healthcare similar to Western standards
+• Tahit's French status allows for a high level of healthcare similar to Western standards

 118 islands + outstanding leisure activities = a memorable vacation in Tahiti

 4WD safari rides